Publisher of Non-Fiction Books

 On September 20, 2017, Pakistan's prime minister Shahid Khaqan Abbasi, visiting New York for the 72nd U.N.
 General Assembly meeting, was invited to speak at the Council of Foreign Relations and discuss Pakistan's relationship with the U.S. after Trump's new Afghanistan policy.
 What he said to a question was quite surprising, because until now no previous prime minister of Pakistan had objected to India's presence in Afghanistan with such force and clarity.

 But before we examine President Trump's speech, it is important to hear what other former U.S. policy makers are saying about the current situation in Afghanistan after 16 years of U.S. war.
 According to these individuals the Afghan Taliban do not have a capacity to launch terrorist attacks across the globe or attacks inside the U.S. In fact according to Barnett Rubin, who has been involved in U.S. policy making, the 9/11 attacks were not planned in Afghanistan.
-All this is contrary to what current U.S. policy makers including President Trump says as to why the U.S. is in Afghanistan and why it intends to stay there.
+All this is contrary to what current U.S. policy makers including President Trump say as to why the U.S. is in Afghanistan and why it intends to stay there.

 The first explanation is provided by former Deputy National Security Advisor, Lt General (r) Douglas Lute, who held this position in President George W. Bush's second term.
 Once President Obama came to office, Lute continued to counsel President Obama until 2013.
 If one is looking for a balanced, informed and first hand view on Afghanistan, Lute fits that profile.
 The second explanation is by Dr. Barnett Rubin.
 From April 2009 until October 2013, he was the Senior Adviser to the Special Representative for Afghanistan and Pakistan in the U.S. Department of State.
-In December 2001, Rubin, as special advisor to the UN Special Representative of the Secretary General for Afghanistan, helped produce the Bonn Agreement that put Hamid Karzai in Afghanistan as its President.
+In December 2001, Rubin, as special adviser to the UN Special Representative of the Secretary General for Afghanistan, helped produce the Bonn Agreement that put Hamid Karzai in Afghanistan as its President.
 Hence he too has firsthand knowledge of events that have unfolded in Afghanistan over the last 16 years.

 To view the full speech of President Trump and the supporting view of Secretary of State Rex Tillerson on Pakistan, please see the video's below: